Mullgate

 • direct-IP entrypoints

-The same route can be reached through either form, but hostname-based routing only remains truthful when the hostname resolves to the route's assigned bind IP.
+In published-routes, the same route can be reached through either form, but hostname-based routing only remains truthful when the hostname resolves to the intended host IP and port combination.

 Inspect current exposure